-Discover more Venetian Food Specialties that you shouldn’t miss on your visit to Venice!
+Discover more Venetian Food Specialties that should be on your Venice bucket list!

 By Krystianna from Volumes & Voyages

-With so many things to do in Venice, it can be hard to choose!
+With so many things to do in Venice, it can be hard to choose what to add to your Venice bucket list!
 However, one of the can’t-miss activities is to try some incredible gelato.
 Luckily, there are many places around the city to do so because it’s one of the top foods to eat in Italy.

 Gelato is a frozen treat, kind of like the Italian version of ice cream.
 It can be served in a bowl or even on a cone; it’s completely up to you!
 Some shops will even throw a nice little wafer or chocolate piece on it.